-Compliance and Other Matters
+Report on Compliance and Other Matters

-As part of obtaining reasonable assurance about whether the District's financial statements are free of material misstatement, we performed tests of its compliance with certain provisions of laws, regulations, contracts and grant agreements, noncompliance with which could have a direct and material effect on the determination of financial statement amounts.
-However, providing an opinion on compliance with those provisions was not an objective of our audit and, accordingly, we do not express such an opinion.
+As part of obtaining reasonable assurance about whether Central Lake Community Development District's financial statements are free of material misstatement, we performed tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements, noncompliance with which could have a direct and material effect on the determination of financial statement amounts.
+However, providing an opinion on compliance with those provisions was not an objective of our audit, and accordingly, we do not express such an opinion.
 The results of our tests disclosed no instances of noncompliance or other matters that are required to be reported under Government Auditing Standards.

-Purpose of this report
+Purpose of this Report